asyncins/aiowebsocket/README.md

 ```

-# wss
+### wss

-The relationship between WSS and WS is just like HTTPS and HTTP.
-If you need to use the WSS protocol

-just need to add SSL = True when connecting:
+If you need to use the WSS protocol just need to add SSL = True when connecting:

 ```
 import asyncio